 This four-part set of magical lovebirds heightens their sense of warmth in the heart of the viewer with their noble grace.

-Offered in artisan handcraft silver or gold leaf framing
+Offered in precision handcraft gold leaf, silver leaf or white framing.

 Size options: 12x12, 24x24, 30x30